 In my experience, I’ve never found a woman who was more than about a 25% match for me, and the longer we went on, the lower that number got.
 I did half a dozen probability estimates, and I was amused but not surprised to find that the probability of finding one such woman existing is approximately 1 in 500,000.
 In other words, she doesn’t exist – not in my area and age range, anyhow.
 And I’m not interested in relocating just to chase women.

 If you’re wondering what sort of standards I’m applying, they are things like this: some level of physical attraction, some common interests, common values, decent overlap in fundamental beliefs about life, intelligence/education (not necessarily schooling), emotional maturity, and self-awareness.
-Then we have the rule-outs such as narcissism, serious personality problem, big interpersonal deficits, single moms with kids at home, women who are aiming for marriage, serious mental health issues, smokers, obvious negative attitudes towards men, etc. When you add it all up, there’s no one who’s a good match.
+Then we have the rule-outs such as narcissism, serious personality problems, big interpersonal deficits, single moms with kids at home, women who are aiming for marriage, serious mental health issues, smokers, obvious negative attitudes towards men, etc. When you add it all up, there’s no one who’s a good match.

 Some of it is about me, too, of course.
 I’m an odd duck, hard to match.